insaneinthemembrane/Insanecoin-v2/README.md

 # Insane Explorer #

-<p>An explorer is running here, which I have put up (making it 2 explorers I am running), but alternative arrangements sould made:</p>
+<p>An explorer is running here, which I have put up (making it 2 explorers I am running), but alternative arrangements should made:</p>

 <p><a href="http://216.189.144.26:3001/" target="_blank">http://216.189.144.26:3001/</a></p>